Central Equations and Band Structures of Linear Magnetohydrodynamic Waves in a Magneto-Lattice: INTRODUCTION

+Beyond band gap physics, magneto-lattices may also serve as a useful platform for plasma-wave engineering in the spirit of metamaterials and topological wave systems.
+By tailoring the spatial profile of the equilibrium magnetic field, one can in principle reshape the dispersion and polarization properties of MHD waves, suggesting the possibility of tunable plasma-wave spectral control using externally energized coils or magnet arrays.
+In addition, the presence of spatial periodicity folds the spectrum into the first Brillouin zone, providing a natural setting for defining Berry phases and related topological quantities from Bloch eigenstates.
+While the present work focuses on establishing and benchmarking the band-theory framework, it lays the groundwork for future studies of topological band structures and interface modes in periodic magnetized plasmas.

 The remainder of this paper is organized as follows.
-Section \ref{sec:MHD-Equilibrium-and} reviews the derivation of the MHD equilibrium and ideal linear MHD equations.
-In Sec.\,\ref{sec:CENTRAL-EQUATION}, we employ the plane wave expansion (PWE) method to derive two central equations for linearized MHD in magneto-lattices.
-The validation of these formulations, achieved by truncating the central equations and computing dispersion relations for two representative cases, is presented in Sec.\,\ref{sec:Truncated-centrals-python}.
-Section \ref{sec:full-MHD-simulations} compares these results with full MHD simulations conducted using the Athena++ code.
-Finally, we summarize the main findings and provide a discussion in the concluding section.
+In Sec.\,\ref{sec:Magneto-lattice and central equations}, we introduce the MHD equilibrium within a magneto-lattice and employ the PWE method to derive the central equations for linearized MHD waves.
+In Sec.\,\ref{sec:Truncated-centrals-python}, we solve the truncated central equations to compute the band structures for two representative cases, discussing the physical significance of band folding.
+Section \ref{sec:full-MHD-simulations} compares these analytical results with full nonlinear MHD simulations conducted using the Athena++ code.
+Finally, in the last section, we provide a brief discussion and summarize our main findings.